Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 - kitchen – always a classic look whether formal or casual

-- living room – elevate your fireplace surround and make this focal point really stand out
+- living room – elevate your fireplace surround and make this focal point stand out

 - bathroom – a perfect place to add that wow factor to your home